Youthology Eye Serum Review: Ingredients, Side Effects, Detailed Review And More

 The serum is produced by Youthology Research Institute based in California, and a short bio of the company’s dermatologist founder is featured on the site.
 The product is “as seen on TV” and the site also features a narrated video and several before/after photos with accompanying videos.
 The company can be reached via telephone, email or postal mail.

-Youthology Eye Serum - Product Description
+Youthology Eye Serum – Does It Really Work?

 It’s not explained what the serum’s principal ingredient, Rejuvatin, actually is, other than a skin suspension complex that is a “clinically optimized” formula for use in the serum.
 The product is stated to include extracts of Echinacea, an antiseptic, and gotu kola, a medicinal wound-healing herb.
 Other than this, there’s little else info on the ingredients.
 This is slightly misleading as the site appears to be all show and no tell – there is no complete list of ingredients mentioned anywhere on the site, which may be discouraging to allergy sufferers.